Keeping your finances on track takes effort.

 Now, if you have a pulse, you are likely familiar with one of a few financial apps.

-These apps include Mint, Personal Capital, and Acorns.
+These apps include Mint, Personal Capital (now known as Empower), and Acorns.

 Financial apps have revolutionized the way we manage and save money.